epistax1s/mqtt-ghost/doc/docs/quick_start.md

 # Quick Start

-This section provides the fastest way to get started with mqtt-mimic by downloading a pre-built JAR file from GitHub Releases, skipping the build process.
+This section provides the fastest way to get started with MQTT Mimic by downloading a pre-built JAR file from GitHub Releases, skipping the build process.

 ## Prerequisites